roy-harmon/RosieLIS/Readme.md

 ## Installation

-Rosie Serial LIS can be installed using the included setup file.
+Rosie Serial LIS can be installed using the **LIS_setup.msi** file.
 Alternatively, navigate to the Rosie_Serial_LIS.exe file using the command prompt and enter the following commands:

 ```bash
 installutil Rosie_Serial_LIS.exe